Meet Our Team

 Holly Johns Rowland, Development & Communications

 Holly Johns Rowland joined the Rise movement following more than a decade in the nonprofit sector, managing development, communications and public relations for causes ranging from international relief and development to community healthcare and leadership opportunities for women and girls.
 She is a freelance writer and designer, mostly for community-based organizations and social causes.
-Her writing has been featured in several academic-research publications, local circulars, in a regional production of Listen To Your Mother and many more.
+Her writing has been featured in several academic-research publications, local circulars, in a regional production of Listen To Your Mother and much more.
 The Rise movement is near and dear to Holly's heart and fulfills a personal call to enact change worldwide.

-Alter Ego: This is Fine GIF
+Alter Ego: This is Fine

 Lauren Libby, National Organizing Director